 The tidal segment flows 19 miles from a point 4.6 miles downstream of US 77 in Refugio County to its confluence with Mission Bay in Refugio County.
 The area is predominately ranch and farm land.
-The Town of Woodsboro is the only community in the watershed.
+The town of Woodsboro is the only community in the watershed.

-The segment has been impaired for bacteria for contact recreation since the 2004 Assessment and is included in the Copano Bay TMDL.
+The segment has been impaired for bacteria for contact recreation since the 2004 Assessment and was included in the Copano Bay TMDL.
+A subsequent Copano Bay TMDL project has been initiated for FY2013 to address the impairment.